pfreixes/python-openam/README.md

 ## Other

-Thanks to [OriolRius](https://github.com/oriolrius) for fund this project, Standing on the shoulders of giants
+Thanks to [Oriol Rius](https://github.com/oriolrius) for fund this project, Standing on the shoulders of giants